cuba-platform/cuba-cli/README.md

 With this tool, you can use CUBA Platform without any additional proprietary tools.
 Just command line, framework and you.

-Check [Quick Start](https://github.com/cuba-platform/cuba-cli/wiki/Quick-Start) Guide for further detail.
+Check out [Installation](https://github.com/cuba-platform/cuba-cli/wiki/Installation) and [Quick Start](https://github.com/cuba-platform/cuba-cli/wiki/Quick-Start) guides for further details.

 ## Contributing